synapseweb3/forcerelay/UPGRADING.md

-# Upgrading Hermes to a newer version
+# Upgrading Forcerelay to a newer version

 ## v1.0.0

-> These instructions assume that you are running Hermes v1.0.0-rc.2.
+> These instructions assume that you are running Forcerelay v1.0.0-rc.2.
 > If you are running an older version, please refer to the upgrading instructions
 > for the older release candidates in reverse chronological order to update to
 > v1.0.0-rc.2 first and then follow these instructions.